-One of the things SAP has developed for the SAP Cloud Platform is a roadmap for implementing the cloud.
+One of the things SAP has developed for the SAP Business Technology Platform is a roadmap for implementing the cloud.
 For many companies, the process may seem bewildering, even overwhelming, but still necessary.
 For this reason, SAP Activate came to be.

 What Is SAP Activate?

 SAP Activate is an implementation methodology for CIOs, project managers, and SAP consultants.
-It provides them with the necessary tools to face any unexpected challenges that may arise as a result of moving to the SAP Cloud Platform.
+It provides them with the necessary tools to face any unexpected challenges that may arise as a result of moving to the SAP Business Technology Platform.

 It also helps with software use and updates.
 SAP Activate outlines tasks and activities for companies to perform as part of the rollout process.
 This approach works for on-premise implementation and other SAP software.

 Overall, SAP Activate is designed to conduct fit-gap analysis and uses SAP best practices to address individual companies’ unique needs.
 There are many SAP solutions and features ready for rapid deployment to fill functionality gaps quickly.